jexxa-projects/JexxaTemplate/README-CICD.md

 ### Configure Secrets

 In order to use docker-compose.yml you have to configure following secrets.
-Please note that the `echo` command states the content of the secret
+Please note that the `echo` command states the content of the secret.
+Please note, that the echo statement shows default passwords that must not be used in production.

 ```shell
 echo 'admin' | docker secret create jdbcUser -